 This scope was to encompass one councillor elected for each division and a governance structure of an appointed “Chief Elected Official” (currently referred to as the Reeve).
 The consultant provided the most robust recommendation that accommodates future population growth while balancing that growth with effective representation of residents.

-The consultant will be presenting the recommendations report to Council on Tuesday October 27, 2020.
-Please direct any inquires and/or comments regarding the recommendations report to your Councillor.
+The consultant presented the recommendations report to Council on October 27, 2020.

 The Public Participation Summary, which includes a summary of feedback received through the online survey, is available for review.